Abdulrahaman-Igene/Effect-of-Sales-Promotions-on-Sales-and-Profitability/README.md

 ---

 ## Dataset Description
-The dataset used in this project is **company_data 1.xlsx**.
+The dataset used in this project is **https://www.kaggle.com/datasets/abdelrahmanmohamed75/company-analysis-prediction**.
 It contains transactional sales data across multiple regions, product categories, and promotion types.

 ### Key Columns in the Dataset
 - **Order ID** – Unique identifier for each transaction